LACMTA/marketing-docs/docs/Research-Design/metro-web-guidelines.md

 date: 2022-03-04 12:11
 audience:
   - New Hires
-purpose: TBD
+  - Marketing
+purpose: We’ve created a new content and best practices guide for metro.net to ensure it is useful and accessible for customers and helps achieve Metro’s business goals.
+This guide will ensure that all web content and actions exist within a broader communications strategy.
+This will better enable the Marketing team to deliver success, while not overloading the website and negatively impacting performance.
+We have developed these guidelines to ensure the website is laser-focused on customer needs and aligns with our broader communication strategies to ensure success for the agency.
 tags:
   - Research and Design
 ---
 **NOTE: This is a living document and will evolve as the website develops over time.**

-We’ve created a new content and best practices guide for metro.net to ensure it is useful and accessible for customers and helps achieve Metro’s business goals.
-This guide will ensure that all web content and actions exist within a broader communications strategy.
-This will better enable the Marketing team to deliver success, while not overloading the website and negatively impacting performance.
-We have developed these guidelines to ensure the website is laser-focused on customer needs and aligns with our broader communication strategies to ensure success for the agency.

 ## General: